 10. 2 Days At Magic Kingdom

 Finally, tip number 10 is to make sure you give yourself two days at Magic Kingdom.
-I’ve had clients and friends ask “I’m taking my little one for the first time where should I go first?”, “which part should I dedicate the most time to?” … well for infants and toddlers, Magic Kingdom is the park to be in.
+I’ve had friends and family ask “I’m taking my little one for the first time where should I go first?”, “which part should I dedicate the most time to?” … well for infants and toddlers, Magic Kingdom is the park to be in.
 It offers the most amount of activities and out of the 25 physical attractions in the park only six of them have height restrictions, so there are lots of rides they can get on.
 Magic Kingdom also has the most character meet-and-greet opportunities as well.

 But I’m not saying that you shouldn’t go to Epcot or Hollywood Studios…

 If you visit future world West at Epcot there’s a lot of great stuff for toddlers and plenty of characters in World Showcase.
-Hollywood Studios is a little bit more tricky because it’s mainly shows, but you can spend a nice easy half-day there with them.
+Hollywood Studios is a little bit more tricky because it mainly shows, but you can spend a nice easy half-day there with them.
 It’s just a simple fact that Magic Kingdom offers the most and with babies who need nap breaks and earlier bedtimes, two days here is a smart choice.

 That’s my top ten tips when traveling to Walt Disney World with babies and toddlers.
 Specifically for folks with kids 3 and under this guide should be useful.
 If you have any questions shoot me a message on one of our many social platforms and I’ll do my best to answer anything that this article didn’t.